adamduval/notes/SQL.md

 - double quotes refers to a column name "group", (GROUP is also a function)
 - only use double quotes when naming an alias with spaces if necessary, ideally should use underscores
 - single quotes - identify a string
+- escape single quotes in a string by doubling them up

 ### Comments